 - 28.1.1 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
-The radius of each of the semi-circles shall be 25.15 yards (23 metres).
+The radius of each of the semi-circles shall be 30 yards (27.43 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field. (see Appendix 5).
 The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5-yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.
-These discs shall not be fixed to the ground by means of a nail or other such sharp object. - 28..2.1 At the instant of delivery: - 28.1.2.2.1 During the Powerplay overs only two fielders shall be permitted outside this fielding restriction area at the instant of delivery. - 28.1.2.2.2 During the non Powerplay overs, no more than 4 fielders shall be permitted outside the fielding restriction area referred to in clause 28.1.2.2 above.
+These discs shall not be fixed to the ground by means of a nail or other such sharp object. - 28.2.1 At the instant of delivery: - 28.2.1.1 During the Powerplay overs only two fielders shall be permitted outside this fielding restriction area at the instant of delivery.

+28.2.1.2 During the Non Powerplay overs, no more than 5 fielders shall be permitted outside this fielding restriction area at the instant of delivery.